 Java, known for centuries as “the spice island,” is the fourth-largest island in Indonesia but home to more than half the country's population.

-Most of Java’s Arabica is grown on five large estates on the Ijen Plateau: Blawan, Jampit, Pancoer, Kayumas and Tugosari.
+Most of Java’s Arabica is grown on four large estates on the Ijen Plateau: Blawan, Jampit, Pancoer and Kayumas.
 The estates were established under Dutch colonial rule.
 After Indonesia achieved its independence, following World War I, the government took control of the farms.

 These state-owned farms are at ideally high altitudes—particularly Blawan and Jampit—and benefit from their lofty position, the microclimate on the plateau and the incredibly rich soil produced by centuries of volcanic activity.